Monday, April 15, 2024

 Deioces is also speculated to be the same person as Hushung in the Sahanameh, Hushung is a name that both phonetically and in meaning could be a poetic adaptation of the name of Hosea.
 So Media Atropatene could be the Arsareth that II Esdras says King Hosea lead some of the exiles to.

-Dejoces is a direct ancestor of Astyages who's daughter was the mother of Cyrus.
+Dejoces is a direct Paternal-ancestor of Astyages who's daughter was the mother of Cyrus.
 Media Atropatene was the one former Persian territory not fully conquered by the Greeks under Alexander, it remained Semii-Independent till the 1st century when their Royal Family became the main Parthian Royal Family and through them of Armenia as well.

 Saladin was of Kurdish ancestry.